easilyBaffled/console.tap/proposal.md

 ```
 By doing this, the logging function could be used inline with just about any expression without requiring a rewrite.
 It would have no functional impact on the code around it.

-For the examples, I am going to call the function `exp`.
+For the following examples I am going use this new function, and call it `console.exp`.

 # Use Cases
 ```javascript